 Draw that requires village support

-This category has been put together because all of these cards are terminal when used for their draw ability.
-In order to actually achieve the definition we have for draw, we need to have the support of a village in the kingdom.
+All of these cards are terminal when used for their draw ability (in fact, they are often referred to as Terminal Draw cards).
+In order to achieve the definition we have for draw, we need to have the support of a village in the kingdom.

 Be careful, though, that you consider the village you plan to use with these draw cards, and make sure it will actually work.
-For example, if your village is Festival and your draw card is Moat, we haven’t actually increased our hand size while maintaining our action count.
+For example, if your village is Festival and your draw card is Moat, your hand size hasn’t actually increased while maintaining the action count.

-Catacombs, Council Room, Courtyard, Cultist, Diplomat, Enchantress, Embassy, Envoy, Faithful Hound, Gear, Ghost Ship, Haunted Woods, Hunting Grounds, Journeyman, Library, Margrave, Masquerade, Moat, Nobles, Patrol, Pooka, Rabble, Ranger, Royal Blacksmith, Smithy, Steward, Torturer, Tragic Hero, Vault, Watchtower, Werewolf, Wharf, Wild Hunt, Witch
+Barge, Black Cat, Broker, Catacombs, Council Room, Courtyard, Crew, Cultist, Diplomat, Enchantress, Embassy, Emissary, Envoy, Faithful Hound, Gear, Ghost Ship, Guard Dog, Haunted Woods, Highwayman, Hunting Grounds, Journeyman, Lackeys, Library, Magnate, Mapmaker, Margrave, Marquis, Masquerade, Moat, Monkey, Nobles, Old Witch, Patrol, Pilgrim, Pooka, Rabble, Ranger, Royal Blacksmith, Scholar, Sea Witch, Sheepdog, Silk Merchant, Siren, Smithy, Steward, Stowaway, Swashbuckler, Torturer, Tragic Hero, Vault, Watchtower, Way of the Otter, Way of the Owl, Way of the Squirrel, Wayfarer, Werewolf, Wharf, Wild Hunt, Witch, Witch’s Hut

 Draw with serious issues

-The cards in this list can be used, in theory, to help us with our objective; but it’s usually extremely difficult or impossible without very strong support.
-Many of these cards are good cards, but they don’t serve the purpose of meeting the objective of our definition of draw very well.
+The cards in this list can be used, in theory, to meet the requirements for draw; but it’s usually extremely difficult or impossible without very strong support.
+Many of these cards are good cards, but they don’t serve the purpose of meeting the objective of the draw definition very well.
 That’s not to say that you can’t make them work in a pinch when nothing better is available, but it’s a lot of work and frequently won’t be worth it to pursue.

-- Cobbler, Ghost Town, Haven, Native Village, Royal Carriage, and Save are all just forms of pushing a card from a previous hand off to a future hand — you’ll need something like a megaturn deck to take advantage of this kind of thing.
+- Cage, Grotto, Church, Contract, Flagship, Ghost Town, Haven, Native Village, Patient, Prepare, Puzzle Box, Rope, Royal Carriage, Trickster, and Way of the Turtle are all just forms of pushing a card from a previous hand off to a future hand — you’ll need something like a megaturn deck to take advantage of this kind of thing.

 - Ironmonger can increase your handsize, but in order to get this to happen reliably, you need a high density of victory cards in your deck, which usually makes decks much worse and doesn’t function well without another source of draw.